boudzela/data_cleaning/README.md

 **Objective:**
 Practice sql for data cleaning.
 The emphasis on the code.
 I simply delete all rows with incomplete / absent data.

-**SQL script containing the code for data cleaning and transformation tasks performed during the project:**

-**The cleaned dataset resulting from the data cleaning and transformation process:**

 Steps of the project and some details:
 ###  1. Transfer the data to mysql workbench